sg-developer-portal/doc-portal-publisher-guide/get-started.md

 >
 > An OpenAPI document (or set of documents) defines or describes an API.
 An OpenAPI definition uses and conforms to the OpenAPI Specification.

-You can defined an OpenAPI or Swagger document in `yaml` or `json` and publish that on the developer documentation portal.
+You can define an OpenAPI or Swagger document in `yaml` or `json` and publish that on the developer documentation portal.
 It would be rendered as a human-readable page using the [ReDoc](https://github.com/Redocly/redoc) engine.

 #### Preview OpenAPI
 You can use the [redoc CLI](https://github.com/Redocly/redoc/tree/master/cli) to preview how your API documentation would look like.
 You will need to have Node.js and NPM installed on your machine.
 Use the [official installer](https://nodejs.org/en/) or the [nvm tool](https://github.com/nvm-sh/nvm).